 Dynamics have an interface similar to environments, but with different input parameters and return types.
-In fact environments are wrapper around dynamics that drive the following orchestration:
+In fact environments are wrappers around dynamics classes that drive the following orchestration:

 Environments store the state as a

-One susbtancial difference between the environment and the dynamics is the seeding behaviour.
+One susbtantial difference between the environment and the dynamics is the seeding behavior.
 Given that this is not an easy topic, it is discussed in Seeding.

 Reset and Step¶